circleci/circleci-docs/jekyll/_cci2/faq.md

 {:.no_toc}
 A container is a 2 CPU 4GB RAM machine that you pay for access to.
 Containers may be used for concurrent tasks (for example, running five different jobs) or for parallelism (for example, splitting one job across five different tasks, all running at the same time).
 Both examples would use five containers.

+## Billing - Credit Usage Based

+The following FAQ questions are for our __Credit Usage Plans_.

+### How do the new pricing plans affect me as a customer?
+{:.no_toc}
+For the vast majority of customers, you can keep your current plan for now and this simply represents a new option you may want to consider.

 ### What are credits?
 {:.no_toc}
 Credits are used to pay for your usage based on machine type and size.

 For example, the 25,000 credit package would provide 2,500 build minutes when